-1. To review, monitor and manage students' assessment profiles and determine progression and awards to the Final Assessment Board.
+1. To review, monitor, manage and confirm students' academic profiles and determine progression and awards at the relevant Assessment Board.

 Appointed Members (Voting)

 Chair, independent of the course, appointed annually from a previously approved pool of examination board chairs by the Academic Board.
 The pool shall be reviewed annually and refreshed as necessary.